Karimbraham/GitJenDocKub/README.md

 This project demonstrates a CI/CD pipeline using **Jenkins**, **Docker**, and **Kubernetes**.
 The pipeline performs the following steps:

-1. **Checkout the Code**: Retrieves the source code from the version control system.
+1. **Clean Workspace**: Cleans the Jenkins workspace to ensure a fresh start for each build.
-2. **Test**: Runs unit tests to validate the application.
+2. **Checkout the Code**: Retrieves the source code from the `main` branch of the Git repository.
-3. **Build**: Builds the application code.
+3. **Build Application**: Builds the application using Maven.
-4. **Create Docker Image**: Packages the application into a Docker image.
+4. **Test Application**: Runs unit tests to validate the application.
-5. **Deploy to DockerHub**: Pushes the Docker image to a DockerHub repository.
+5. **Build and Push Docker Image**: Builds a Docker image for the application and pushes it to DockerHub.
-6. **Deploy to Kubernetes**: Deploys the application to a Kubernetes cluster.
+6. **Deploy to Kubernetes**: Deploys the application to a Kubernetes cluster using the specified Kubernetes manifests.

 ---